olumjs/olum-icons/README.md

 # olum-icons

-OlumIcons is a wrapper for font awesome svg tags
+OlumIcons is a wrapper for font awesome svg tags, the module structure is designed to include only the imported icons in the production not the whole library.

 <p align="center">
  <a href="https://www.npmjs.com/package/olum-icons" target="_blank"><img src="https://img.shields.io/npm/v/olum-icons" alt="npm"></a>